 Colic-like crying can be caused by certain common problems, including hair or thread becoming tightly wound around an infant's toe or finger.
 Your doctor will look for

 Colic is most common in babies 2 weeks to 4 months old.
 Other factors that increase your baby's chance for colic include:

-- Mother smoking during pregnancy
+- Mother smoking during pregnancy or after birth

 - Sensitive temperament

 These symptoms may be caused by colic or other discomforts.
 Some may not require medical care.
 Talk to your doctor if your baby is having symptoms such as:

 - Loud crying that may last for several hours

 - Turning red from crying

 - Pulling arms and legs toward body and then stretching limbs out